 Scott J. Wilson

-Scott J. Wilson teaches English 100 and English 110 for Luther College and Campion College.
-He is also the Writing Across the Disciplines Program Coordinator at Luther College.
+Scott J. Wilson teaches English and coordinates the Writing Across the Disciplines Program.

 JSGS-804: Research and Writing

 AWRIT: Arts Transition Program Writing Lab

 - Popular culture (including comics, graphic novels, video games, and fan culture)

 “Panel Discussion on Student Success.”
 Graduate Teaching Certificate Program.
 University of Regina, Regina, SK.
 March 1, 2018.

 “Daring to Deduce Drastic, Disturbing Deviousness in Drawings and Drama: Jeff Lindsay’s Darkly Dreaming Dexter, Violence, and Aesthetics.”
 Grade 11 University Preview.
 University of Regina, Regina, SK.
 February 23, 2018.